top of page

 Cooked bones

-• Bring the pot to a boil then reduce to below a simmer promptly upon reaching the boil.
+• Cover the pot and bring to a boil and then reduce to a simmer on medium heat.

 ABOUT SCUM: As the stock cooks down, foamy scum will appear on the surface.
 No worries just skim off the surface and discard.
 The scum is harmless and mostly flavourless, but it is unappealing.
 Eventually if left unattended it will break up and disperse into the stock leaving it cloudy and a little grey.
 We like to have a clear stock so we remove it.